karma4u101/FoBo/README.md

 ### Dependency settings (FoBo)

-To get access to all FoBo's toolkit, resource and api modules you can use FoBo's FoBo module as shown bellow
+To get access to **all** FoBo's toolkit, resource and api modules you can use FoBo's FoBo module as shown bellow.
+This is the simplest and probably most common way to use FoBo.

-For example (sbt/maven):
+Setup example:

+**SBT:**

     "net.liftmodules" %% "fobo_2.6 % "1.6"

-      :
+**Maven:**

     <dependency>
       <groupId>net.liftmodules</groupId>
       <artifactId>fobo_2.6_2.11.6</artifactId>
       <version>1.6</version>
     </dependency>

-The example will include the FoBo/FoBo module built for lift 2.6.x.
+The example shows how to include the FoBo/FoBo module built for lift 2.6.x.
 If you are using maven observe that the artifact id also needs the Scala version.

-### Dependency setting (Toolkit/api/resource)
+### Dependency setting (Toolkit / API / Resource)

-To get access to one or more of FoBo's (but not all) toolkit, resource and/or api modules you can use the following
+To get access to exactly the FoBo's toolkit, resource and/or api module(s) you expect to use in your project you can use something like the following

-For example (sbt/maven):
+Setup example:

+**SBT:**

     "net.liftmodules" %% "fobo-twbs-bootstrap3-api_2.6 % "1.6"

-      :
+**Maven:**

     <dependency>
       <groupId>net.liftmodules</groupId>
       <artifactId>fobo-twbs-bootstrap3-api_2.6_2.11.6</artifactId>
       <version>1.6</version>
     </dependency>

-The example will include the FoBo Bootstrap3 API module built for lift 2.6.x.
+The example shows how to include the FoBo Bootstrap3 API module built for lift 2.6.x.
 If you are using maven observe that the artifact id also needs the Scala version.

 ### Lift FoBo boot hooks

-Alternative: Using the FoBo/FoBo module to get access to all FoBo's toolkit, resource and api modules, use the following into your lift Boot
+**Alternative:** Using the FoBo/FoBo module to get access to all FoBo's toolkit, resource and api modules, use the following into your lift Boot

     import net.liftmodules.FoBo